 Well, yes, of course I am jealous and envious of her.
 Somewhat.
 How could I not be?
 But I will not take the time now to think or say more about that.

 Okay (tap-tap), that is enough.
 No more writing this prelude.
 I am done.
 In the past few hours, people all over the world have begun to use Vassal’s device.
-It has charged the air, summoned a wind, and it is riding that wind.
+It has charged the air, summoned a wind, and people are riding that wind.
 At least one of his devices has shown up here, under whoever’s control, and it is transmitting—from me!
 Until last night, like him, I thought I would not care to watch all that.
 Also like him, I have changed my mind.
 I want to watch everything that is happening, both for the fun of it and out of concern for what may come.

 I knew I would be working on this book until the last minute, reporting about his invention’s arrival.
 I knew that at some point that minute would come, when events would prompt me to end this account.
 Anticipating that, I created the concluding pages in advance, to insert whenever I wanted to.
 I will paste those pages here now.
 Once I have done that, I will email this manuscript to our publisher, send a copy to Jimmy as a backup, and put my computer to sleep here on the coffee table.
 Then, assuming Vassal emerges from his meditation, contemplation, daydream, snooze, seizure, or whatever it is, I will sit next to him and watch his screen with him, to see and hear what develops.